amandafeijoo/amandafeijoo/README.md

 - 👋 Hi, I’m @amandafeijoo
-- 👀 I’m interested in traveling and nature
-- 🌱 I’m currently learning Mater Degree in Web Developer
+- 🌱 I’m currently studying a  Master Degree in Web Developer in Universidad Europea, Madrid, Spain
 - 📫 How to reach me my email is amanda_feijoo@hotmail.com

 <!---